We are seeing signs that the arts are becoming more central to the story Calgary is telling and more central to people’s lives.

 A comprehensive policy exists for members of Calgary Arts Development’s Board of Directors that sets the parameters around potential conflicts of interest.
 Calgary Arts Development aims to recruit Board members whose professional reputations and work in the community will enhance Calgary Arts Development’s impact.
 These individuals have a strong commitment to building the arts in Calgary, to making the arts central to the municipal decision-making process and to building relationships with other agencies from the public and private sectors.

-Granting and Resource Allocation Recommendation Processes
+Grant Investment and Resource Allocation Recommendation Processes

 Program guidelines specifying objectives, decision-making processes and assessment criteria are designed for each arts investment program (including granting programs and recommendations to City Council on infrastructure investments).
 Along with program guidelines, Terms of Reference provide direction to arm’s-length volunteer assessors who make recommendations to Calgary Arts Development.
-In 2014 staff communicated these recommendations to the Board of Directors, who reviewed and approved the operating grant process
+In 2014 staff communicated these recommendations to the Board of Directors, who reviewed and approved the operating grant process.

-Christine Armstrong, Knowledge Manager
+Christine Armstrong, Knowledge Manager (On maternity leave as of March 2015)

 Jordan Baylon, Community Investment Manager

-Cadence Mandybura, Communications Liaison
+Cadence Mandybura, Communications Liaison (through November 2015)

-Kari McQueen, Community Investment Officer (effective December 2014)
+Kari McQueen, Community Investment Officer

-Emiko Muraki, Director, Impact & Engagement
+Emiko Muraki, Director, Community Investment and Impact

 Erin O’Toole, Office Manager & Executive Assistant